christophstrasen/WorldObserver/docs_internal/code_architecture.md

 Probes are for “the engine doesn’t tell us” cases.
 The key design constraints:
 - they must be time-sliced (bounded work per tick),
 - they must run inside the registry tick window (`FactRegistry:attachTickHook`) so runtime budgets can account for them, and
-- interest knobs should be honest about what they control:
+- interest settings should be honest about what they control:
-  - **Best case:** a knob reduces *upstream probe cost* (less scanning per tick, or less scanning per second).
+  - **Best case:** a setting reduces *upstream probe cost* (less scanning per tick, or less scanning per second).
-  - **Sometimes unavoidable:** a knob only reduces *emission volume* after scanning (we still do the scan, but we emit fewer records).
+  - **Sometimes unavoidable:** a setting only reduces *emission volume* after scanning (we still do the scan, but we emit fewer records).

-In other words: if a knob looks like a “performance knob”, try to make it actually reduce probe work; if it can’t, document that it’s “output-only”.
+In other words: if a setting looks like a “performance setting”, try to make it actually reduce probe work; if it can’t, document that it’s “output-only”.

 Concrete examples:
 - Squares `near`/`vision` via `square_sweep`: smaller `radius` means fewer squares visited; larger `staleness` means the sweep can run less frequently.